huaweicloud/terraform-provider-huaweicloud/docs/resources/cdn_domain.md

 * `origin` - (Required, String) The domain name or IP address of the origin server.

 * `origin_type` - (Required, String) The origin server type.
 The valid values are 'ipaddr', 'domain', and 'obs_bucket'.
+  When a CDN domain is configured with multiple origin servers of **obs_bucket**, the OBS buckets should be all private bucket or all public bucket.
+  When configure an origin server with private bucket, the delegation authorization should be enabled on the OBS service side.

 * `active` - (Optional, Int) Whether an origin server is active or standby (1: active; 0: standby).
 The default value is 1.

 * `obs_web_hosting_enabled` - (Optional, Bool) Whether to enable static website hosting for the OBS bucket.
   This parameter is mandatory when the `origin_type` is **obs_bucket**.
+  If the value of the field is **true**, please confirm that static website hosting has been enabled on the OBS side, otherwise business abnormalities will occur.

 * `http_port` - (Optional, Int) Specifies the HTTP port.
 Default value: **80**.